-The group operates in the biotechnology and pharmaceutical sectors and is in the development phase.
+The group operates in the biotechnology and pharmaceutical sectors and is in the development and early commercialisation phase.
 Any investment in these sectors is considered high-risk.
 The group is subject to normal business risks, including but not limited to interest rate movements, labour conditions, government policies, securities market conditions, exchange rate fluctuations and a range of other factors which are outside the control of the Board and management.
 More specific material risks of the sector and the group include, but are not limited to:

 - Scientific, technical & clinical product development requires a high level of scientific rigour, the outcomes of which cannot be known beforehand.
 Activities are experimental in nature so the risk of failure or delay is material.
-Key development activities, including clinical trials and product manufacture, are undertaken by specialist contract organisations; and there are risks in managing the quality and timelines of these activities. - Regulatory products and their testing may not be approved by, or may be delayed, by regulatory bodies (eg. US Food and Drug Administration) whose approvals are necessary before products can be sold in market. - Financial the group currently, and since inception, does not receive sufficient income to cover operating expenses.
+Key development activities, including clinical trials, are undertaken by specialist contract research organisations; and there are risks in managing the quality and timelines of these activities. - Regulatory products and their testing may not be approved, or may be delayed or withdrawn, by regulatory bodies (eg. US Food and Drug Administration) whose approvals are necessary before products can be sold in market. - Financial the group currently, and since inception, does not receive sufficient recurrent income to cover operating expenses.
 Although current cash reserves are sound, there is no certainty that additional capital funding may not be required in the future, and no assurance can be given that such funding will be available, if required. - Intellectual property (IP) commercial success requires the ability to develop, obtain and maintain commercially valuable patents, trade secrets and confidential information.
-Gaining and maintaining the IP across multiple countries; and preventing the infringement of the group's exclusive rights involves management of complex legal, scientific and factual issues.
+Gaining and maintaining the IP across multiple countries and preventing the infringement of the group's exclusive rights involves management of complex legal, scientific and factual issues.
 The company must also operate without infringing upon the IP of others. - Commercialisation the company relies, and intends to rely, upon corporate partners to market, and in some cases finalise development and registration of its products, on its behalf.
-There are risks in establishing and maintaining these relationships, and with the manner in which partners execute on these collaborative agreements. - Product acceptance & competiveness a developed product may not be considered by key opinion leaders (eg. doctors), reimbursement authorities (eg. PBS-listing) or the end customer to be an effective alternative to products already on market, or other products may be preferred. - Product liability a claim or product recall may significantly impact the company.
-Insurance, at an acceptable cost, may not be available or be adequate to cover liability claims or any product recall costs (if any) if a product is found to be unsafe. - Key personnel the company's success and achievements against timelines depend on key members of its highly qualified, specialised and experienced management and scientific teams.
-The ability to retain and attract such personnel is important.
+There are risks in establishing and maintaining these relationships, and with the manner in which partners execute on these licensing and collaborative agreements. - Product supply the company is required to manufacture and supply product under certain licencing agreements.
+The manufacture of product is undertaken by specialist, regulatory approved, third party contract manufacturing organisations experienced in the sector.
+However, there are quality and supply delays/failure risks associated with the supply of product. - Product acceptance & competitiveness a developed product may not be considered by key opinion leaders (eg. doctors), reimbursement authorities (eg. PBS-listing) or the end customer to be an effective alternative to products already on market, or other products may be preferred. - Product liability a claim or product recall may significantly impact the company.
+Insurance, at an acceptable cost, may not be available or be adequate to cover liability claims or any product recall costs (if any) if a product is found to be unsafe.